timflyio/proxypilot/README.md

 # Setup

-Get the tlsproxy repo which will be built as our side proxy:

-* `git clone git@github.com:timflyio/tlsproxy.git`

 Make the app.
 Give it access to `tokenizer.flycast`.
 This can work without direct access to tokenizer via flycast, using `tokenizer.fly.io`, but flycast is required if we want to lock down a sealed secret to a specific app.